1. Who We Are

 On behalf of its members, APEGA also takes part in the national conversation on engineering and geoscience issues through its involvement with Engineers Canada and Geoscientists Canada.

-APEGA will fulfill its lawful obligations to protect, to collect, to use, and to disclose personal information.
-All personal information disclosed to APEGA by members of the public, professional members, applicants, employees, and volunteers that remains in the custody or under the control of APEGA will be collected, used, and disclosed in accordance with the Personal Information Protection Act (PIPA), the governing documents, other applicable laws, and this policy.
-For the purposes of this policy, governing documents are the Act, its regulations, and APEGA's bylaws.
+APEGA will fulfill its legal obligations to protect, collect, use, and disclose personal information.
+All personal information that members of the public, professional members, applicants, and volunteers share with APEGA that remains in its custody or under its control will be collected, used, and disclosed in accordance with the Personal Information Protection Act (PIPA), the governing documents, other applicable laws, and this policy.
+In this policy, the governing documents are the Act, its regulations, and APEGA’s bylaws.

 Personal information of APEGA employees is not covered by this policy.

-All employees, volunteers, and contractors working on behalf of APEGA are responsible for APEGA fulfilling its lawful obligations to protect, collect, use, and disclose personal information in the custody or under the control of APEGA.
+All APEGA employees, volunteers, and contractors are responsible for fulfilling APEGA’s legal obligations to protect, collect, use, and disclose personal information in its custody or under its control.

-Under the direction of APEGA's Privacy Officer, APEGA's extended management team members are responsible within their departments to ensure compliance with this policy.
+Under the direction of APEGA’s Privacy Officer, APEGA’s extended management team members will ensure their departments comply with this policy.

 The Privacy Officer will:

-- Maintain APEGA policies, in relation to privacy, to conform with the governing documents and PIPA
+- Maintain APEGA privacy policies to conform with the governing documents and PIPA

 - Oversee procedures designed to maintain and protect personal information privacy

-- Deliver educational training and orientation for employees and volunteers regarding privacy
+- Deliver privacy training and orientation for employees and volunteers

 - Oversee privacy risk assessments and audits

-- Ensure compliance with all legal obligations relating to privacy, security, and confidentiality
+- Ensure APEGA fulfills all legal obligations relating to privacy, security, and confidentiality

-- Liaise with offices of applicable and appropriate authorities during the investigation of a privacy complaint against APEGA or a privacy breach
+- Liaise with offices of applicable and appropriate authorities during an investigation of a privacy breach or a privacy complaint against APEGA

 - Receive, document, investigate, and track complaints concerning personal information or privacy